After all, this area is a UNESCO World Heritage Site.

 I asked the question if one could really “hear” a sunset.
 I tried to find an answer in this post.

-Lake Matheson is marked in the map below by pin M. The remaining pins indicate walks to Fox Glacier (pins C,D) and Franz Josef Glacier (pins A,B).
+In the map below, I’ve marked Lake Matheson and walks to Fox Glacier and Franz Josef Glacier.
 The red line traces the approximate path of the flying tour with The Grand Traverse over the Southern Alps.

 Zooming out on the map below, the lowlands are separated from the Southern Alps by a “diagonal line” which is the active Alpine Fault line with the Australian tectonic plate to the northwest and the Pacific tectonic plate to the southeast.
 The Alpine Fault runs about 600 kilometres along the centre of the South Island between Marlborough and Milford Sound.

 I made the photos above on 22 July 2012.
-This post is published originally on Fotoeins Fotopress at fotoeins.com.
+This post appears on Fotoeins Fotografie at fotoeins.com as https://wp.me/p1BIdT-2Id.